RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 pretty_table(ptbl)
 ```

-# 4. Recreate a more complex dataset from scratch and analyze power for specific model parameter but various sample sizes.
+## Recreate a more complex dataset from scratch and analyze power for specific model parameter but various sample sizes.

+### Recreate the `kb07`-dataset from scratch

 For full control over all parameters in our `kb07` data set we will recreate the design using the method shown above.

 Define subject and item number: